ibm-cloud-docs/Db2onCloud/faqs_lite.md

 {: #fp_faq_delete}
 {: faq}

-After you create a Lite instance, you have 30 days before the next reactivation.
+After you create a Lite instance, you have 45 days before the next reactivation.
-* After 33 days, your Lite plan is disabled, but {{site.data.keyword.cloud_notm}} still has your data.
-You can still reactivate.
+* If you do not reactivate, your Lite plan will be disabled, but {{site.data.keyword.cloud_notm}} still has your data.
+You will then have 60 days to reactivate your account.
-* After 60 days have passed, if you haven't reactivated, your data will be deleted.
+* If you don't reactivate within 60 days, your account and data will be deleted.
+We will send you multiple emails reminding you to reactivate.

 Each time you reactivate, the day counter resets, and you'll have another 30 days before being disabled (and 60 days before deletion).